WayneJ2/Matplotlib-challenge/README.md

 ## Drug Treatment Study Analysis

 1. All tumor volumes across all regimens averaged 40-54mm3.
-2. Chosen 4 regimens for futher analysis showed the lowest variance and errors in tumor volume:
+2. Chosen 4 regimens for further analysis showed the lowest variance and errors in tumor volume:
     1. Capomulin- Var: 25 , Std Err: 0.33
     2. Ceftamin- Var: 39 , Std Err: 0.0.46
     3. Infubinol- Var: 43 , Std Err: 0.49
     4. Ramicane- Var: 23 , Std Err: 0.32
 3. Study included roughly 50/50 distribution of mice sexes.
 4. Capomulin and Ramicane top regimens with a sample of over 200 tested mice.
-5. Capomulin and Ramicane showed lowest avg fnal tumor volumes.
+5. Capomulin and Ramicane showed lowest avg final tumor volumes.
 6. One mouse sampled on Capomulin showed a 21% decrease in tumor volume over a 40 day period.
 7. Capomulin showed a strong positive correlation of 0.84 showing a strong relationship between mice weights and avg tumor volumes.
 8. On Capumulin treatment, avg tumor volume was directly proportional to weight of mice.